 Like much of Western Europe, France has a good quality mobile network that allows expats and visitors to connect with ease.
 France uses the GSM network, as opposed to the CDMA network.
 Generally speaking, new arrivals shouldn’t have an issue connecting to the local network.
 Even if you’re coming from a country that uses the CDMA network, your smartphone will probably still work in France.

 Despite its size, the vast majority of France has 4G or 4G+ connectivity.
 However, connectivity can vary significantly depending on your French mobile operator, so make sure to check coverage in your local area before you sign up.
 This is particularly true in more rural communities, although you’ll still be able to access 3G in these areas.
-In some larger cities, including Paris and Marseille, you’ll be able to connect to local 5G networks.
+In some larger cities, including Paris and Marseille, you’ll be able to connect to local 4G or 5G networks.

 Wi-Fi connectivity in France